mrnicegyu11/osparc-ops-environments/services/graylog/README.md

 Restart the docker daemon after the modifications.

 **Note:** In that case logspout is not necessary, BUT the downside is that all commands relying on "docker logs" will then fail.

+## Accessing Web-browser API

+The link provided in the documentation is wrong.
+[The working one](https://community.graylog.org/t/graylog-api-browser-points-to-local-ip-instead-of-configured-external-url/17085/3) is : https://monitoring. + ${MACHINE_FQDN} + /grafana/api/api-browser/global/index.html